MrSurenK/TicTacToe/README.md

 ### How to play?

-1. To execute the jar file run the following command in the directory where you have saved the repo <br>
+1. To execute the jar file run the following command in the directory where you have saved the repo. <br>
    `java -jar MyApp.jar`

 2. Each empty grid is numbered from 1 to 9 going across and down.